Neil is one of Scotland's most passionate chefs who describes cooking as an "emotional experience

 "I love rapeseed oil for its versatility and its gentle yet dynamic flavour.
 It's wonderful in dressings, on its own or used in the cooking of meats and seafood.
 It boasts great nutritional values and for such a premium quality Scottish product, it’s very sensibly priced across the range."

-Tom Aikens is undisputedly one of the most exciting chefs in the UK and has created a number of fabulous recipes incorporating Borderfields oil.
+Tom Aikens is undisputedly one of the most exciting chefs in the UK and has created a number of fabulous recipes incorporating Cold-Pressed Rapeseed Oil.
 He uses it in his restaurant kitchens as well as at home.
 He has been cooking up a storm to prepare simple dishes that are fit for adults and kids alike.
 Since the re–launch of his restaurant, he has been keen to continue focusing on exciting home grown produce both within his menu and in the kitchen.

 At Interface Food & Drink, we have been delighted with the approach to innovation and collaborative working taken by this group.
 Instead of feeling threatened by working closely with competitors, they have been both forward and outward looking - ensuring a bright future for this fledgling industry.